Norwich State Hospital: Demolition, site remediation and redevelopment

 The Norwich State Hospital is listed on both the state and national historic register as a place of architectural and historical significance and thus many of the buildings, grounds, and infrastructure can not be removed (or even cleaned of medical waste material) without exception from both state and federal historical authorities.

-Nonetheless, demolition of the property started in spring of 2011 with the collapse of the tunnels surrounding Administration.
-Later that year, Salmon, Awl, and the cafeteria-theater buildings were demolished, followed by Ribicoff, the power plant, chapel, and a few cottages in 2012.
-Demolition of the site was ongoing in November 2014; the exposed interior including the stairwell of the Kettle building was featured in The Day.
+Demolition on the property began in Spring 2011, with the intentional caving-in of the service tunnels surrounding the Administration building.
+The Salmon, Awl, and the Cafeteria-Theater buildings were demolished by end of 2011.
+In 2012, the Ribicoff, the Power Plant, Chapel buildings along with several cottages were demolished.
+Demolition continued through November 2014, exposing the interior stairwell of the Kettle building which was featured in The Day.
+All interior roadways were stripped of asphalt by mid-late 2018 and a major excavation commenced near the site of the Lodge building.